Radiology, Cardiology and Radiation Therapy Procedures

-The R-DUR program involves a quarterly review of prescription claims data to identify patterns in prescribing or medication utilization suggesting inappropriate or unnecessary medication use.
-The program uses a clinical database to review member profiles for potential overor under-dosing as well as duration of therapy, potential drug interactions, drug-age considerations and therapy duplications.
+The R-DUR program involves a daily review of prescription claims data to identify patterns in prescribing or medication utilization suggesting inappropriate or unnecessary medication use.
+The program uses a clinical database to review member profiles for potential over-or under-dosing as well as duration of therapy, potential drug interactions, drug-age considerations and therapy duplications.

-Our care providers and other prescribers receive a member-specific report quarterly outlining the opportunities for intervention and asking them to respond to specific issues and concerns.
+You and other prescribers receive a member-specific report outlining opportunities for intervention and asking them to respond to specific issues and concerns.

 Prescription Medications Requiring Prior Authorization (Subject to Plan Design)

 Based on the member’s benefit plan design, selecting high-risk or high-cost medications may require advance notification to be eligible for coverage.
 We may ask you to provide information explaining medical necessity and/ or past therapeutic failures.
 A representative will collect pertinent clinical data for the service requested.
 If we do not approve the prior authorization, a pharmacist or medical director, in keeping with state regulations, makes the final coverage determination.
 We notify you and the member of the decision.

 Certain medications may be subject to step therapy, also referred to as First Start for New Jersey members.
 The step therapy program requires a trial of a lower-cost, Step 1 medication before a higher-cost, Step 2 medication is eligible for coverage.
 When a member presents a Step 2 medication at the pharmacy, our systems may automatically check the claims history to see if a Step 1 medication is in the claims history.
 The medication may automatically process.
 If not, you may request a coverage review.
 If we do not approve the medication, a pharmacist or medical director, in keeping with state regulations, makes the final coverage determination.
 We notify you and the member of the decision.